-I teach the Alexander Technique in Brussels since January 1999, mainly in the form of individual lessons.
+I have been teaching the Alexander Technique in Brussels since January 1999, mainly in the form of individual lessons.

-I am also regularly giving talks on the principle and applications of the Alexander Technique and leading workshops for small groups.
+I also regularly give talks on the principle and applications of the Alexander Technique and lead workshops for small groups.

 I am a teaching and active member of Aefmat, the Belgian Association of Teachers of the Alexander Technique.

-Since 2009, my increasing interest for the future and the evolution of the Alexander Technique in today’s world lead me to take part to the annual meetings of the ATAS (Alexander Technique Associated Societies), a network of national societies to which Aefmat is affiliated, sharing the same spirit and standards in the transmission of the Alexander Technique.
+Since 2009, my increasing interest for the future and the evolution of the Alexander Technique in today’s world led me to take part in the annual meetings of the ATAS (Alexander Technique Associated Societies), a network of national societies to which Aefmat is affiliated, sharing the same spirit and standards in the transmission of the Alexander Technique.